-For the long-term measurements, $0.002 \,\mathrm{mol\,kg^{-1}}$ BCG solutions were prepared from unpurified BCG (from different vendors) and purified BCG and used as indicator dye in the analyzer.
-The unpurified dyes (sodium salts) were dissolved in deionized water (DI-water).
-The purified dye was dissolved in DI-water with sodium hydroxide (NaOH) as additive.
+For the long-term measurements, $0.002 \text{ mol kg}^{-1}$ of BCG solutions was prepared from unpurified BCG (from different vendors) and purified BCG and used as indicator dye in the analyzer.
+The unpurified dyes (sodium salts) were dissolved in deionized water (DI water).
+The purified dye was dissolved in DI water with sodium hydroxide (NaOH) as additive.
 The exact amount of NaOH was calculated by the molar ratios and molar masses of BCG and NaOH.
 This transferred the pure BCG to its sodium salt and improved its solubility.
-For both unpurified and purified BCG solutions the ionic strength was kept very low (only created by the dissolved BCG sodium salt itself) in order to realize high concentrations of BCG stock solution.
-However, the dilution of the sample seawater by the added BCG and HCl solution was accounted for in the A{T} calculation procedure.
+For both unpurified and purified BCG solutions, the ionic strength was kept very low (only created by the dissolved BCG sodium salt itself) in order to realize high concentrations of BCG stock solution.
+However, the dilution of the sample seawater by the added BCG and HCl solution was accounted for in the A_T calculation procedure.

-The prepared seawater sample ($\approx 25~\mathrm{L}$) was measured more than 300 times with a measuring interval of 15 min, which took about four days.
+The prepared seawater sample ($\approx 25 \text{ L}$) was measured more than 300 times with a measuring interval of 15 min, which took about 4 d.
 For monitoring the drift, a freshly opened CRM was measured at the beginning and at the end of this experiment, as well as daily in between.
 Each of these CRM measurements consisted of five consecutive single measurements.